 About Avanade Trendlines

 Avanade Trendlines highlight key themes predicted to develop over the next 12 months and outline what actions businesses should take to ensure they are not left behind.
-Trendlines are based on ongoing research and the combined experience and expertise of Avanade’s 36,000 professionals who work with clients daily, across multiple industry sectors spanning the globe, advising them on how to maximize the business value of technology for their employees and customers.
+Trendlines are based on ongoing research and the combined experience and expertise of Avanade’s 36,000 professionals who work with clients daily, across multiple industry sectors spanning the globe, advising them on how to maximise the business value of technology for their employees and customers.
 Over the course of 2019, Avanade will publish detailed perspectives on these trends.

 Avanade is the leading provider of innovative digital and cloud services, business solutions and design-led experiences on the Microsoft ecosystem.
 Our professionals bring bold, fresh thinking combined with technology, business and industry expertise to help make a human impact on our clients, their customers and their employees.
-We are the power behind the Accenture Microsoft Business Group, helping companies to engage customers, empower employees, optimize operations and transform products, leveraging the Microsoft platform.
-Avanade has 36,000 professionals in 24 countries, bringing clients our best thinking through a collaborative culture that honors diversity and reflects the communities in which we operate.
+We are the power behind the Accenture Microsoft Business Group, helping companies to engage customers, empower employees, optimise operations and transform products, leveraging the Microsoft platform.
+Avanade has 36,000 professionals in 24 countries, bringing clients our best thinking through a collaborative culture that honours diversity and reflects the communities in which we operate.
 Majority owned by Accenture, Avanade was founded in 2000 by Accenture LLP and Microsoft Corporation.
 Learn more at www.avanade.com.